nextstrain/auspice/docs-src/docs/customise-client/api.md

 ---
-title: Client customisation API
+title: Client Customisation API
 ---

-> The functionality detailed in the page needs more attention, both from testing & code development.
+> The functionality detailed in this page needs more attention, both in terms of testing and code development.
 We expect there to be some bugs and possible API changes.
-If you rely on this functionality, we recommend you pin your installation of auspice to a specific version.
+If you rely on this functionality, we recommend you pin your installation of Auspice to a specific version.
 Please [get in touch with us](mailto:hello@nextstrain.org) if you are using these customisations so that we can work with you!

 This page details the available options and format of the customisations available at (client) build time.
-They are contained in a JSON file supplied to auspice via
+They are contained in a JSON file supplied to Auspice via
 ```bash
 auspice build --extend <JSON>
 ```

-*Note that the hot-reloading development functionality does not work for code which is included via this client customisation mecahnism.*
+*Note that the hot-reloading development functionality does not work for code which is included via this client customisation mechanism.*
 *Thus, while you can run `auspice develop --extend <JSON>` it will not update as you may expect!*

-## Available customisations
+## Available Customisations
 The following are definable as top-level keys of the JSON file.
 A useful reference may be the [customisation JSON file](https://github.com/nextstrain/nextstrain.org/blob/master/auspice/client/config.json) used by nextstrain.org.

 * `sidebarTheme` allows modifications to the aesthetics of the sidebar.
 See below.
 * `navbarComponent` a (relative) path to a JS file exporting a React component to be rendered as the nav bar.
 See below.
 * `browserTitle` The browser title for the page.
-Defaults to "auspice" if not defined.
+Defaults to "Auspice" if not defined.
-* `googleAnalyticsKey` You can specify a google analytics key to enable (some) analytics functionality.
+* `googleAnalyticsKey` You can specify a Google Analytics key to enable (some) analytics functionality.
 More documentation to come.

-> For customisation code which uses [React](https://reactjs.org/) components, you must import these as `import React from "@libraries/react";` to ensure that the version of react is the same as what auspice uses!
+> For customisation code which uses [React](https://reactjs.org/) components, you must import these as `import React from "@libraries/react";` to ensure that the version of react is the same as what Auspice uses.

 ---

 ## Sidebar Theme

-The appearence of the sidebar can be customised by specifing a theme in the config JSON used to build auspice.
+The appearence of the sidebar can be customised by specifing a theme in the config JSON used to build Auspice.
 This theme is then available (via [styled-components](https://www.styled-components.com/)) to the components rendered in the sidebar.
 It is also passed to the nav bar component (see below) as the `theme` prop.